7 year old • Female • 35 lbs

 Mellie can be very anxious at times.
 In her foster home she enjoys being with us, sleeping on the couch and spending time in the yard.
 But she is shy of visitors and is sometimes too timid to come back indoors if she feels new people have been in the house.
 We haven't managed to get her to walk on the leash and would not adopt her to anyone who wants a dog who must.
-She will require a home with a secure fenced yard.
+She will require a home with a very secure fenced yard - at least 6 feet, wooden privacy preferred, which touches the ground.
 She is frightened if she is not in the yard or the house so trips to the park or walks are not for her.
 She needs to go to someone who will love her as she is even though we do of course hope that she will continue her very gradual confidence building.

 Mellie likes the cats and tries to play with them but resigns herself to the fact they may only want to curl up with her - lazy old things that they are!

 Mellie is up-to-date on her vaccinations, spayed, negative for heartworm, and is very healthy.

 Mellie was found as a stray with her puppies in someone's backyard.
 She had been seen running around the neighborhood and was thought to be abandoned.